Carel Victor Gerritsen: Early life

 Gerritsen was born on 2 February 1850 in Amersfoort, the second son of Hendrik Aloijsius Gerritsen and Elisabeth Brasser Gerritsen (née Rijss).
 His father was a successful grain trader and the family pious members of the Dutch Reformed Church.
 After attending primary school, he went to Amsterdam to study at the Inrichting voor Onderwijs in Koophandel en Nijverheid (Institution for Education in Commerce and Industry), with the intention of returning to help run his father's successful grain trading business.
 However, before returning to Amersfoort, he decided to travel to Groningen in 1866 to widen his experience.

 At that time, Groningen was a hotbed for radicalism.
 At the same time as gaining business skills, Gerritsen also developed his radicalism.
 Although he probably never met Eduard Douwes Dekker, who visited the city in 1868, Gerritsen was influenced by his ideas.
 When he returned to Amersfoort, he formally broke with the church in 1869 and joined the freemasons, becoming master of the Haarlem Masonic lodge Vicit Vim Virtus in 1871.
 Soon after, he moved to London.
 While there, he met Annie Besant, Charles Bradlaugh and Charles Vickery Drysdale, and gained acquaintance with other radicals.
-His thought increasingly combined Dekker's thinking, as an atheist, feminist and freemason, with the philosophy of the English clergyman Thomas Robert Malthus and he came to be identified with Neo-Malthusianism.
+His thought increasingly combined Douwes Dekker's thinking, as an atheist, feminist and freemason, with the philosophy of the English clergyman Thomas Robert Malthus and he came to be identified with Neo-Malthusianism.